dynverse/dyngen/vignettes/advanced_topics/constructing_backbone.md

     ## Precompiling reactions for simulations
     ## Running 10 simulations
     ## Mapping simulations to gold standard

-    ## Warning in .generate_cells_predict_state(model): Simulation does not contain all gold standard edges.
-This simulation likely suffers from bad kinetics; choose a different seed and rerun.

     ## Performing dimred
     ## Simulating experiment
     ## Wrapping dataset